gowondesigns/comforter/README.md

-Descanse
+Yasunde
 ========

 A really really simple API framework for PHP.

 ## The name

-"Descanse" is the Spanish translation for "rest".
+"Yasunde" is the Japanese translation for "rest".

 ## Requirements